rastersoft/fbzx/README.md

 To work with FBZX you need:

-	-A FrameBuffer-capable graphic card (or compatible with X-windows) -A Linux system with FrameBuffer configured (can use X too) -Sound Card with ALSA or OSS drivers (optional)
+    * A FrameBuffer-capable graphic card (or compatible with X-windows)
+    * A Linux system with FrameBuffer configured (can use X too)
+    * Sound Card with ALSA or OSS drivers (optional)

 In order to get the maximum performance, your FrameBuffer driver must allow to change to 640x480 or 480x640 resolution in 8 bits.
 Only the old VESAFB driver can